 Standard procedures are not sufficient when accepting customers purchasing a product with a heightened risk, for example products or combinations of products which differ from standard products.
-The institution must therefore do more than simply check whether the customer or other stakeholders appear(s) on the sanctions lists, whether they are creditworthy (e.g. through the

-Dutch Credit Registration Agency) or whether their identity documents are genuine (e.g. through the Dutch Identity Verification System) and whether the customer appears in institutions' internal or external warning systems.
+The institution must therefore do more than simply check whether the customer or other stakeholders appear(s) on the sanctions lists, whether they are creditworthy (e.g. through the Dutch Credit Registration Agency) or whether their identity documents are genuine (e.g. through the Dutch Identity Verification System) and whether the customer appears in institutions' internal or external warning systems.
 Such additional information may relate to the reputation of the customer or the UBO, but also of persons with whom they are associated.
 This includes the acquisition and assessment of information on business activities, including negative information.
 As part of enhanced customer due diligence, the institution must also conduct a deeper investigation into the source of the funds.
-Section 9(2) of the Wwft details the special measures that can be set out in a ministerial decree in the case of customers and their UBOs who are resident or established in high-risk third countries (countries designated as such by the European Commission).
-The specified measures include gathering additional information on the purpose and nature of the business relationship, the origin of the funds used in the business relationship or the transaction and the source of customers' and UBOs' assets.
-The customers' data must also be updated very regularly and additional checks must be made of the business relationship and associated transactions.
-Additional information is also gathered concerning the background to and motives for the transactions.
-Section 9(3) has a comparable list of transactions, business relationships and correspondent banking relationships relating to high-risk third countries.
-No ministerial decree under Section 9 of the Wwft has been adopted at the time of publication of this Guideline.
+Section 9(1) of the Wwft details the enhanced due diligence measures that institutions must take with regard to transactions, business relationships and correspondent banking relationships if these are related to states designated by the European Commission under Article 9 of the Fourth Anti-Money Laundering Directive.
+These designated states represent a higher risk of money laundering or terrorist financing.